 Okay, you’ve made your choice as to which consultant you might like to work with.
 Now really think about what it is you need to accomplish with this consultant.
 What do you actually need help with?

 Trust your consultant – much like a rep, your consultant does have some idea of what he or she is talking about.
 If your consultant suggests removing your favorite image from the edit, don’t take it personally – it simply may not be right for this particular purpose.
 None of this is “personal,” in that sense.
-A good consultant looks at your work, your presentation and your edit, and makes the best possible judgment based on his or her expertise, instincts, and experience.
-(As the great Harry Benson said, “It’s really very simple – it’s either a good photo, or a bad photo.”
+A good consultant looks at your work, your presentation, and your edit, and makes the best possible judgment based on their expertise, instincts, and experience.
+(As the great Harry Benson said, “It’s really very simple – it’s either a good photo or a bad photo.”
 And he’s right.)

-When I worked with photo-illustrator Max Singer, we focused not only on editing his work down into fewer and smaller portfolios, but also on creating a brand-new website presentation and newsletter that looked clean and fresh, even though it was content-heavy.
+When I worked with photo-illustrator Max Singer, we focused not only on editing his work down into fewer and smaller portfolios but also on creating a brand-new website presentation and newsletter that looked clean and fresh, even though it was content-heavy.
 The notion of “less is more” doesn’t always come easily to Max, but after a little convincing on my part and a lot of hard work on his, it was all worth it.
-(To see what Max had to say about this entire process, please check out this link)

-So keep the faith, and remember: Consultants can help you to the best of their ability, but they’re never the total solution – just part of the process.
+Keep the faith, and remember: Consultants can help you to the best of their ability, but they’re never the total solution – just part of the process.
 There are no guarantees in life.
-Keep things in perspective, be open to change and always maintain a positive attitude!
+Keep things in perspective, be open to change, and always maintain a positive attitude!